 Think of what the world would be without the Amelia Earhart’s and Nellie Bly’s of the world boldly saying NO to tired old stereotypes while paving the way for others to do the same.
 In that spirit, we wanted to shed our light on four women who truly embody the spirit of Women’s History Month.

-Meet Lauren, Ray, Jakiya and Mahreen, and get inspired by their tales of how travelling changed their lives and how it can change yours as well.
+Meet Lauren, Ray, Jakiya and Mahreen, and get inspired by their tales of how travelling changed their lives.

 Meet Lauren: A grilled cheese lover and all around travel enthusiast